dvorakman/event-management-system/README.md

     ```
     Then, access Drizzle Studio via the URL provided in the terminal (likely using `localhost` and the forwarded port).

+*   **Troubleshooting Package Issues:**
+    *   **Packages not reflected after build:** If you've installed packages (either locally and rebuilt, or using `docker-compose exec app bun install ...`) but the running application still reports them as missing (`Module not found`), it might be due to a stale Docker volume cache for `node_modules`.
+To fix this:
+        1. Stop and remove containers *and volumes*: `docker-compose down -v`
+        2. Rebuild and restart: `docker-compose up --build -d`
+        3. Re-run migrations if needed: `docker-compose exec app bun run db:migrate`

 ## Database Configuration (Overview)

 This project supports: